Weezer: OK Human and Van Weezer (2019–2021)

-On January 18, 2021, the band officially announced their fourteenth studio album, OK Human (a play on Radiohead's OK Computer)., following cryptic promotional floppy discs and links sent to some members of the Weezer Fan Club a few days prior.
+On January 18, 2021, the band officially announced their fourteenth studio album, OK Human (a play on Radiohead's OK Computer).
 The announcement came with a release date of January 29.
-The album's opening track, "All My Favorite Songs", was released as a single with an alternate version featuring indie pop-rock band AJR.
+The album's opening track, "All My Favorite Songs", was released as a single with an alternate version featuring indie pop band AJR.
 The song reached No.1 on the Alternative Airplay chart and was later nominated for Best Rock Song in the 64th Annual Grammy Awards.

 The album was planned to be released following Van Weezer, but when the album suffered a year-long delay following the COVID-19 pandemic, the band decided to shift their focus to completing OK Human first.
 Work on OK Human began as early as 2017, when the band decided to make an album that combined rock instrumentation with an orchestra.
-The band hired a 38-piece-orchestra and recorded the album entirely with analog equipment to achieve their desired baroque sound.
+The band hired a 38-piece-orchestra and recorded the album entirely with analog equipment.
 The album was additionally inspired by the Beach Boys' Pet Sounds (1966) and Harry Nilsson's Nilsson Sings Newman (1970).

 The fourth single, "I Need Some of That" was released on April 21, 2021.
 Van Weezer was released on May 7, 2021, along with an animated music video for "All the Good Ones".
 The album has been compared to their fourth studio album Maladroit, and is inspired by 1970s and 1980s hard rock and heavy metal bands such as Kiss, Black Sabbath, Metallica and Van Halen (the last of whom inspired the album's title).